Frost -- fiction by Riley Tao

 “And that’s funny?”

 “We aren’t good people, you and me, are we?”
 Constance stood up, and offered her brother a hand.
 He took it without hesitation and stood.

 “Yeah.”
 He met her eyes unflinchingly.
 “We aren’t.”

 Winterelle felt something in him jerk in pain as he made the admission.
 And he looked into Constance’s eyes and knew she felt it too.

 Constance looked down, and for the first time seemed to realize that she was drenched in her own blood.
 “Alright.
 You win.
 I’ll go reassure Father that I’m still alive.”
 She ruffled his hair fondly and turned to leave.

 Winterelle watched her go, a sad little smile on his face.

-William Tao is a high-schooler at Harvard-Westlake who wishes his cat would stop finding ways to kill birds and wishes his classmates weren't all cheering the day school was shut down due to COVID-19.
-He maintains a small personal blog at rileyriles.wordpress.com, and is hoping to find representation for his finished 67,000 word YA fantasy novel, SMART ALEC.
-This is his first publication.
+Riley Tao is a high-schooler at Harvard-Westlake who wishes their cat would stop finding ways to kill birds and wishes their classmates weren't all cheering the day school was shut down due to COVID-19.
+They maintain a small personal blog at rileyriles.wordpress.com, and is hoping to find representation for their finished 67,000 word YA fantasy novel, SMART ALEC.
+This is their first publication.